sansrp358/CountFlux/README.md

 ##CountFlux Project

+--dataset, textContent, setInterval, clearInterval

-## --used dataset in JS - need to add a property like data-name, data-value to the HTML element
+--used dataset in JS - need to add a property like data-name, data-value to the HTML element

 and now for accessing those in jS we can use dataset.value, dataset.name In JavaScript, dataset is a property of HTML elements that allows you to access and manipulate custom data attributes (data-\*) directly.
 The dataset property is an object that contains all the custom data attributes of an element.